mkorman9/go-initramfs/README.md

 ./prepare.sh
 ```

-It will create a basic directory structure, copy `init` script and download a binary release of `busybox`.
+It will create a basic directory structure and download a binary release of `busybox`.
+It needs to be executed only once after cloning the repo.

 ### Build a bootable image